Updated: Sep 29

 When working with a consultant for a start-up business, the consultant should gauge where you are at in the process and what your business acumen is.
 This is very different from person to person.
 Do you have an MBA?
 Have you run a business before?
 Are you an accountant or are you an artist?
 Launching a start-up business requires you to be well-rounded and wear many hats.
-This may take some time.
+Some are ready.
+For others, this may take some time.
 Remember what they said about slow and steady....?

 This may include learning about:

 Market research- What is good research and how do you do it?

 SEO- How does it really work and why does it matter?
 Are there tricks?